 Elected to City Council in 2013, Ricardo is serving his second term.
-He was Mayor in 2017.
+He is currently serving as Mayor and was Mayor in 2017.
 A graduate of the University of California, San Diego, he has spent his whole professional career in banking.

 Ricardo and his wife Lauren moved to Burlingame in 1993 shortly before the birth of their oldest child.
 In 1998, they moved to Ray Park when they were notified of construction of a large multi-family project directly behind their charming two-bedroom on Oak Grove.

-Ricardo's three children went through our Burlingame schools and two are now college graduates back in the Bay Area.
+Ricardo's three children went through our Burlingame schools and all three are college graduates.
 Prior to joining the Council, he was very active in many community organizations:

 Treasurer-Burlingame Community for Education

 Currently Ricardo serves in the following regional bodies:

 Vice Chair-City/County Association of Governments